 You are currently in your first semester of HON 420, need to register for your second semester of HON 420 in Spring 2023, and are finished with the rest of your honors coursework.

-You don’t need honors advising for Spring 2023.
-Dr. Coleman will discuss with you in class how to register for 2nd semester of HON 420.
+You don’t need honors advising for Fall 2023.
+Dr. Liddell will discuss with you in class how to register for 2nd semester of HON 420.

 Questions and Answers